Exact Classical Correspondence in Quantum Cosmology: Classical cosmology

 \subsection{Hamiltonian formulation}

-In the following, we consider a model in which the only degrees of freedom are those of the scale factor $a$ of a closed RW spacetime and a spatially homogeneous scalar field $\phi $.
+As in the above, we consider a model in which the only degrees of freedom are those of the scale factor $a$ of a RW spacetime and a spatially homogeneous scalar field $\phi $.
 The Lagrangian for this problem is given by (\ref{eq:ielphi}) as

 From this we can find the conjugate momenta $\pi _{a}$ and $\pi _{\phi }$ to $a$ and $\phi$ as

 and

 The canonical Hamiltonian can now be constructed as